 Selective Laser Trabeculoplasty (SLT) is a laser procedure which improves the ease with which aqueous fluid exits the eye.

-Dr. Rebecca Dale, MD, performs the SLT laser for our patients at Eastside Surgery Center in Issaquah and follow-up care can be provided by your Primary EyeCARE Provider.
+Dr. Rebecca Dale, MD, performs the SLT laser for our patients at Eastside Surgery Center in Issaquah and follow-up care can be provided by all of our doctors.

 The Hydrus Microstent is a flexible device roughly the size of an eyelash that is inserted into the eye's drainage system to lower eye pressure.
 The highly flexible Hydrus Microstent is placed by a surgeon during cataract surgery using microscopic incisions.

 This less invasive approach allows for fewer complications and faster healing times than traditional glaucoma surgery.
 In a clinical trial of 556 patients, 78% of those who had the Hydrus Microstent remained medication free at two years after implantation.